 Device Prices and Features

 The Classic Guardian is a basic in-home system that uses a landline to connect with the emergency monitoring center.
-There is no cellular option for the Classic Guardian, so users must have a working landline in their home.
+Classic Guardian users must have a working landline in their home; there is no cellular option for this device.
 The system includes a base station with a 32-hour backup battery and a range of 1,300 feet, and one wearable waterproof personal help button.
 The help button may be worn as a pendant or a wristband, and also may be worn in the shower.

 This device costs $29.95 a month when paid for on a monthly, quarterly, or semi-annual basis.
 Users may also pay for their device annually in one lump payment of $329.45, or $27.45 a month.
 Fall detection is available for an additional $10 a month.